kartikey1188/Cognibot/backend/Readme.md

 1. **Select Your Project:**

    - Visit [Google Cloud Console](https://console.cloud.google.com/).
-   - Select the project you created in Firebase using the Project ID.
+   - Select the project you created in Firebase using the Project ID.(Beside Google Cloud Icon)

 2. **Enable the Gemini API:**